makersacademy/airport_challenge/README.md

 So that the software can be used for many different airports I would like a default airport capacity that can be overridden as appropriate
 ```
+Use a capacity attribute and pass as argument when a new Aiport object is created/initialized.
+A default capacity will be assigned as a CONSTANT and defaulted in the argument.